kevintpeng/Learn-Something-Every-Day/Web-Dev-Rails/Rake.md

 # Rake
 Rake is a utility for build automation, based on unix utility make.
-It is a part of the rails command line.
+It is a part of the rails command line. `Rakefile` can be used to set up a suite of automation commands (as in Rails).

 `Rakefile` and `.rake` files to build lists of tasks.